Hike Day 1 (12 km.): Day 1, (12 km). START INKA TRAIL AT 82 KM.- HUAYLLABAMBA

 Deposit has to be made directly to a bank account or send it through Western Union to Cusco – Peru to Romulo Castilla.
 The final payment due must be respected; otherwise a fee will apply.
 We recommend you obtain travel insurance to protect you against all the unpredictable events that might stop you from taking the trip.

-TOUR PRICE INCLUDES: Hotel accomodation, Breakfast, lunch, dinner, all entrance fees to archaeological sites and others, tour guides, all ground transportation as listed in itinerary once you arrive in Cusco arranged by PERUVIAN MAGIC JOURNEYS.
+TOUR PRICE INCLUDES: Accomodations in camp sites based in twin tent, single upon request, breakfast, lunch, dinner, tours, all entrance fees to archaeological sites, tour guide for the entire hike, all ground transportation as listed in itinerary once you arrive in Cusco arranged by PERUVIAN MAGIC JOURNEYS.

-NOT INCLUDED: Tips to porters, maids, bellmen, bus drivers, tour leader, guide, airport taxes, and other things not described in the itinerary, airfare to/from Lima/Peru or any domestic flights are not included and it is responsibility of the traveler make the reservation and obtain it.
+NOT INCLUDED: Hotels, tips to porters, maids, bellmen, bus drivers, tour leader, guide, airport taxes, and other things not described in the itinerary, airfares to/from Lima/Peru or any domestic flights are not included and it is responsibility of the traveler make the reservation and obtain it.

 I/we are aware of and agree to the REGISTRATION, PAYMENT AND CANCELLATION POLICIES and understand and agree to all above information.